 Since 2001, members of the HENB board of directors have represented home educators in New Brunswick at the Annual National Home School Leadership Conferences which have been sponsored by the Home School Legal Defence Association (HSLDA) and the Canadian Centre for Home Education.
 At these conferences they have shared ideas and networked with home educator leaders from across Canada and North America.

-President: Rod (Dawn) Cumberland
+Past President: Rod (Dawn) Cumberland

 Rod served as the HENB President from 2015 to 2020 and was elected again as president in 2022.
 Rod spent the lion’s share of his career (22 years) as a provincial wildlife biologist at NBDNR, taught at the Forestry College for 7 years and ended his time in government working as a researcher at the NB Legislature before he retired from government.
 Currently, he runs a small business “East Coast Lumberjack” and crafts axe handles he sells world-wide and also still climbs trees as an arborist.
 Dawn served as President of the Greater Fredericton Home Educators until 2016 and has home educated all four of their children.
 They readily encourage members that homeschooling your kids is well worth the time and effort, and are thankful for how God has blessed their efforts: Ben graduated from MCFT with honors and is employed with NBDNR; Nathan graduated top of his class from Engineering at NBCC and now works for Arrow Construction in Fredericton.
 Emily is currently studying to be a veterinarian technologist at Eastern College while Katy works at the largest beef farm in the Maritimes just outside of Woodstock, NB.
 The Cumberland’s scaled back their small hobby farm and now enjoy spending time with their 4 grandchildren, as well as camping, playing music and competing and training others at Lumberjack Sports.